jgaines/GainesValheim/README.md

 # Gaines Valheim Server Mods

-This is a work in progress, so don't freak out if you see some of my old solo settings (like some of the huge carry weights atainable).
-I'll probably tone down some of the crazy carry weights when we go multi player.

 This repo contains all the config settings and this file which is a list of the mods and where to get them (most are from Nexus, but a few are only available on Thunderstore).

 Just an FYI, since I'm running linux and the server is also a linux machine, I end up having to manually download and install all this stuff by hand because there are no good plugin managers that handle both Nexus and Thuderstore and run on Linux.
 Thunderstore has a linux mod manager, but it doesn't talk to Nexus.